 Can my mortgage adviser help with getting pre-approval?

 Before you approach your lender for pre-approval, get in touch with a Mortgage Express adviser to talk about your situation.
 It’s important you shop around and explore all of your options before committing, in order to find the best deal out there.
 As not all lenders have the same lending criteria, we’re often able to find a solution for clients who may have already been turned down.
-Our services are free and we’ll save you time and money by doing the running around for you.
+Mortgage Advisers are paid by lending institutions which in the vast majority of cases means there’s no cost to you and no surprises.